-in 2004 i began a photoblog. three times i’ve deleted all the images i’d posted and begun again. with each site my purpose and goal has been different. being a perfectionist, this time i’ve split my images into two basic categories; images & glimpses. the images section typically contains photos i’ve put some thought into or spent more time on, but as i’ve learned, spending time on an image doesn’t make it a quality image. however, if it’s posted in the images section, at the time of the post i thought i liked it. (insert smile)
+[images] in 2004 i began a photoblog.
+(4) times i’ve deleted all of my posts and begun again. with each site, my purpose and goal has been different. being a perfectionist, i’ve split my images into (2) basic categories; images & glimpses. the images section typically contains photos i’ve put some thought into or spent more time on, but as i’ve learned, spending time on an image doesn’t make it a quality image. however, if it’s posted in the image section, at the time of the post i thought i liked it. (insert smile)

-the glimpses journal section is a place to display some of the images and graphics that serve no purpose elsewhere. they are glimpses into my everyday life when i’m out and about or sitting behind my desk.
+the glimpses section is a place to display some of the images and graphics that serve no purpose elsewhere. they are glimpses into my everyday life when i’m out and about or when i’m sitting at my desk.

 I never had one.

 At the recommendation of an acquaintance in the mid 1990’s I began jotting my thoughts in journals.
 Through the end of the decade I accumulated a half dozen partially filled books with random entries and then one morning before sunrise as I was leaving the house on my way to yet another hospital emergency room, I insisted my husband throw them in the trash.
 Because doctors had misdiagnosed an illness and proceeded with an aggressive treatment, I thought I was dying.

 Some days I wish I had those journals so I could read the thoughts I no longer recall.
 Other days I’m glad they’re gone.

 My mind doesn’t seem to have an off switch.
 Even in my sleep I’m hampered with dreams; typically nightmares containing events that really happened or people who were in my life at one time.
 For reasons beyond my control, my life has been lived in a fishbowl surrounded by people from all walks of life.
 My own dreams and aspirations passed me by a long time ago and even the regret and anger that followed as I watched it slip through my fingers has faded.